 - Nurse practitioners or physician assistants

-The first step in managing CD is to have the condition diagnosed correctly.
-Primary care providers are often the first to recognize that CD may be causing a patient’s symptoms.
-They will then begin the process of finding out if the symptoms are the result of CD or some other cause.
+The first step in managing IBD is to have the condition diagnosed correctly.
+Primary care providers are often the first to recognize that IBD may be causing a patient’s symptoms.
+They will then begin the process of finding out if the symptoms are the result of CD, UC, or some other cause.

 After diagnosis, primary care providers continue to play important roles in helping to support the patient, monitor the disease, and manage the treatment regimen.

-What is a gastroenterologist’s role in treating CD?
+What is a gastroenterologist’s role in treating IBD?

 Depending upon patients’ laboratory and examination results, primary care providers may refer patients to a gastroenterologist for further diagnosis and treatment.
 Gastroenterologists are trained to perform specialized “endoscopy” procedures to look inside a patient’s body using a tiny camera attached to a thin, flexible tube.
 They are also specially trained to interpret what they observe.